aryanraj2713/OneMed/README.md

 - **Enhanced Data Insights:** The platform generates valuable data for medical research and Machine Learning (ML) fields, contributing to advancements in healthcare technologies and treatments.

-## Get Started

-Ready to experience the future of healthcare management with OneMed?
-Get started today by visiting our website or downloading our mobile application from the App Store or Google Play Store.

-Join us in revolutionizing healthcare management with OneMed!

 ---